testdouble/theredoc/README.md

 ```

 With the leading 10 spaces stripped from each line and (since they only contain
-whitespace) stripping the first and last lines of the template string.
+whitespace) having stripped the first and last lines of the template string.

 If you still don't think this is nifty, I don't know what to tell you!